Author

 Reserved Virtual Machines are billing options allowing you to book Azure virtual machines (VMs) or other resources for a specified period (typically a year or three) for a significantly reduced hourly rate.

 Using Azure Reserved Virtual Machines (RVMs), you can reduce costs across a broad spectrum of Azure services, including virtual machines, SQL and Cosmos databases, App Service, Azure Kubernetes Service (AKS), Azure Databricks, storage solutions, and Azure Virtual Desktops.
-Azure expenses can be optimized, and budgets can be managed more effectively if you adopt RVMs for these services.

 • How do they help reduce costs: With a long-term contract, you can save up to 72% over on-demand pricing on the reserved resources.
 Moreover, you can lock in a discounted rate for the reserved resources through RVMs to predict your costs and stablize your budget.